ludicast/saki/README.markdown

 		end
 	end

-This code basically injects some before blocks behind the scene, so it would look like this in vanilla RSpec:
+This code basically injects some "before blocks", so it would look like this in vanilla RSpec:

 	context "when a user exists" do
 		before { @user = Factory :user }